 - Depth-first search: Remove from the top of OPEN and insert at the top of OPEN. - Has low memory storage properties (OPEN is not too long).
 Reduces UPPER quickly.

-- Best-first search (Djikstra): Remove from OPEN a node with minimum value of label. - Interesting property: Each node will be inserted in OPEN at most once. - Many implementations/approximations
+- Best-first search (Djikstra): Remove from OPEN a node with minimum value of label. - Interesting property: Each node will be inserted in OPEN at most once. - Nodes enter OPEN at minimum distance - Many implementations/approximations

 ADVANCED INITIALIZATION